 - Are these after care services covered by Medicare or other insurers and if so, for how long?

-- Does your loved one need fulltime/around the clock, daily or intermittent care?
+- Is the care needed fulltime/around the clock, daily or intermittent?

-- How much time do you have to provide care?
+- How much time do I have to provide care?

-- Will you need to take time off from work?
+- Will I need to take time off from work?

-- Do you have a back-up caregiver in the event of an emergency?
+- Do I have a back-up caregiver in the event of an emergency?

-- Are you physically able to lift or move your family member?
+- Am I physically able to lift or move my loved one?

-- Can you handle additional tasks such as picking up medicine and taking care of your loved one's home?
+- Can I handle additional tasks such as picking up medicine and taking care of my loved one's home?